-With her maid Mandy in tow (who seems more aware of the dangers than Betty is), she heads to NYC and stays in a hotel with a hidden speakeasy full of shady characters.
+With her maid Mandy in tow (who seems more aware of the dangers than Betty), she heads to NYC and stays in a hotel with a hidden speakeasy full of shady characters.
 Really shady–the neighbors in the next room are spats-wearing, fedora-cocking gangsters expecting a shootout any minute.
-Betty is too naive to fully understand the goings-on, of course (when she sees what appear to be two gents picking up a couple of streetwalkers she exclaims how “friendly” everyone seems to be in NYC), but she is delighted to see that the Big Bad City is just as full of sin as she hoped it would be.
+Betty is too naive to understand the goings-on, of course (when she sees two gents picking up a couple of streetwalkers she exclaims how “friendly” everyone seems to be in NYC), but she is delighted to see that the Big Bad City is just as full of sin as she hoped it would be.

 While this is perhaps a lesser feature than Why Be Good? and has a rather flat ending, overall it’s still a cute, witty light comedy.
 It even has an action sequence near the end.
-Highlights include a gag set on the city street that seems to be going somewhere alarmingly dark at first, but is revealed to be exactly the opposite (“Another soul lost!”
-Aw heck, you’d have to see it for yourself), and Betty performing some impersonations including a highly dramatic pianist Paderewski.
-Err, there’s a later impersonation where Betty’s in Topsy-style blackface, so if you ever see this in a theater someday have fun looking forward to everyone experiencing that together.
+One highlight is a gag that seems to be going somewhere alarmingly dark, before it’s revealed to be exactly the opposite (“Another soul lost!”
+Aw heck, you’d have to see it for yourself).
+I also enjoyed the scene where Betty performs impersonations, including a highly dramatic pianist Paderewski.
+(Err, there’s one impersonation where Betty’s in Topsy-style blackface, so if you ever see this in a theater have fun looking forward to everyone experiencing that together.)

-Also interesting, especially if you’re at all into early 20th century crime history, is the depiction of the hardboiled gangsters who end up taking over Betty’s room (because hers was the only one with a piano).
-The molls, the bottles of hooch, the spats, the cigars, the dude in a vest playing jazz on the piano while smoking one of those cigars–it’s all there, and you realize that you’re not only seeing a depiction of gangsters during the actual era they stemmed from, but that audiences actually read about guys like these in the papers.
+What’s also interesting, especially if you’re at all into early 20th century crime history, is the depiction of the hardboiled gangsters who take over Betty’s room (hers was the only one with a piano).
+The molls, the bottles of hooch, the spats, the cigars, the dude in a vest playing jazz on the piano while smoking one of those cigars–it’s all there, and you realize that you’re not only seeing a depiction of gangsters during the actual 1920s, but that audiences actually read about guys like these in the papers.

 While Betty is very much a naive girl, thanks to Moore’s skills she never comes across as stupid–“overly optimistic” might be more apt.
-It’s her naivete that ends up protecting her, too, since the gangsters decide that she’s a swell “bimbo” (I guess they used this as a term of endearment) and even move to protect her at one point.
+It’s her naivete that ends up protecting her, too, since the gangsters decide she’s a swell “bimbo” (a term of endearment?) and even move to protect her at one point.
 Ah yes, if you happen to be into Twenties slang you’ll love this film.
 One of Betty’s more priceless lines: “Let’s you and I make hey hey while there’s moonshine!”
 (The audience at my screening died.)